 There is significant uncertainty related to the insurance coverage and reimbursement of newly approved products.
 In the United States, the principal decisions about reimbursement for new medicines are typically made by the Centers for Medicine & Medicaid Services (CMS), as CMS decides whether and to what extent a new medicine will be covered and reimbursed under Medicare.
 Private payors often follow CMS with respect to coverage policy and payment limitations in setting their own reimbursement policies.
 It is difficult to predict what CMS will decide with respect to reimbursement for fundamentally novel products such as ours, as there is no body of established practices and precedents for these new products.
-Reimbursement agencies in Europe may be more conservative than CMS.
+One third-party payor's determination to provide coverage for a product candidate does not assure that other payors will also provide coverage for the product candidate.
+Further, no uniform policy for coverage and reimbursement exists in the United States, and coverage and reimbursement can differ significantly from payor to payor.
+As a result, the coverage determination process is often time-consuming and costly.
+This process will require us to provide scientific and clinical support for the use of our products to each third-party payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
+Reimbursement agencies in Europe may be more conservative than third-party payors in the United States.
 For example, a number of cancer drugs have been approved for reimbursement in the United States, but have not been approved for reimbursement in certain European countries.
 There may be significant delays in obtaining reimbursement for newly approved medicines, and our inability to promptly obtain coverage and profitable payment rates from third-party payors for any approved medicines could have a material adverse effect on our business, prospects, financial condition and results of operations.